johanP051/textconverter/README.md

 Insert the text here: example
 Insert the the item number here: 2 (between 1 and 5)

-#The text is automatically copied to the clipboard
+#The text is automatically copied to the clipboard.